Using SharePoint with Python

 --header 'Authorization: Bearer <SharePoint Access Token>'

-In the following example, I get a file in the SharePoint site at .
-Inside is a folder called 'apples'.
-Inside is an Excel workbook called prices.xlsx.
+In the following example, I get a file in the SharePoint site at prices.xlsx

 curl --location --request GET 'https://{Base URL}/_api/web/GetFolderByServerRelativeUrl('apples')/Files('prices.xlsx')/$value' \